hammerheim-game/hammerheim-rules/5-warbands.md

 to the Merchant as a favour from one of his contacts).
 Profile M WS BS S T W I A Ld
 Bodyguard 4 4 2 4 3 1 3 1 8
-Equipment: Sword, light armour, shield and helmet.
+Equipment: Sword, light armor, shield and helmet.
 Special Rules
 Intercept: the bodyguard will intercept any model shooting at or charging the Merchant.
 Any attacks will be directed at